HeatherJoYoung/ApprenticeshipCompetencies/README.md

 - [x] Understands how the browser handles conflicting styles

-- [x] Understands how the DOM is laid out and is structured - *The Document Object Model (DOM) is an API that allows programmers to manipulate elements on a webpage.
-The DOM treats elements as objects that exist in a tree-like hierarchy*
+- [x] Understands how the DOM is laid out and is structured

 - [x] Understands the difference between content & styling